Celebrating Ram Ekadashi: A Sacred Journey of Devotion

 ✨ What is Ram Ekadashi?

 Ram Ekadashi is one of the 24 annual Ekadashis in the Hindu calendar.
-It is dedicated to Lord Vishnu and Goddess Lakshmi, and is especially revered in Vaishnava traditions.
+It is dedicated to Lord Vishnu and Goddess Lakshmi.
+This day is especially revered in Vaishnava traditions.
+The term “Ekadashi” means “eleventh,” referring to the 11th lunar day of each fortnight.
+Ram Ekadashi is observed during the dark half of Kartik, just before Diwali.

 📖 The Story (Katha) of Ram Ekadashi

-On Ram Ekadashi, Shobhana tried to fast but died due to physical weakness.
-Because of his attempt and sincerity, he gained a divine kingdom in the next life.
-Later, with the help of a wise sage and his wife Chandrabhaga, he was freed from the spiritual limbo.
+The legend comes from the Brahma Vaivarta Purana.
+According to the story, King Muchukunda had a daughter named Chandrabhaga, who was married to Prince Shobhana.
+On Ram Ekadashi, Shobhana attempted to fast but succumbed to physical weakness and died.
+However, due to his sincere attempt, he gained a divine kingdom in his next life.
+With the help of a wise sage and his wife Chandrabhaga, he was eventually freed from spiritual limbo.

 Moral: Even attempting this vrat with sincerity brings divine blessings.
 The fast has the power to liberate souls.